pappasam/coc-jedi/README.md

 The preferred MarkupKind for all jedi-language-server messages that take [MarkupContent](https://microsoft.github.io/language-server-protocol/specification#markupContent).

-- type: `enum["markdown", "plaintext"] | null`
+- type: `string`
-- default: `null`
+- accepted values: `"markdown"`, `"plaintext"`

-If `null`, jedi-language-server defaults to the client-preferred configuration.
-If there is no client-preferred configuration, jedi language server users `plaintext`.
+If omitted, jedi-language-server defaults to the client-preferred configuration.
+If there is no client-preferred configuration, jedi language server users `"plaintext"`.

 ### jedi.trace.server

 Trace level of jedi-language-server.
 See [here](https://github.com/neoclide/coc.nvim/wiki/Debug-language-server#using-output-channel) for a coc-specific explanation.

-- type: `enum["off", "messages", "verbose"]`
+- type: `string`
+- accepted values: `"off"`, `"messages"`, `"verbose"`
 - default: `"verbose"`

 To see trace, run: